DEGIRO Account Types: Basic vs Custody

 • Switching away may not be reversible — verify with DEGIRO before changing anything.

-Reality check: The biggest long-run drag on most portfolios is FX costs, spreads, and behavioural trading — not this setting.
+Reality check: Over a long holding period, recurring costs such as currency conversion and spreads, together with your own trading behaviour, are likely to matter more than this setting.
 Don’t let the Basic vs Custody decision distract from getting those right first.

 What actually changes between the two accounts